duckduckgo/duckduckgo-documentation/duckduckhack/testing/test_files.md

 Your test file should have **the same name** as the package it is testing.
 For example, the code in `lib/DDG/Goodie/Fortune.pm` is tested by `t/Fortune.t`.

-The [standard `duckpan` installation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/duckduckhack/testing/installing_duckpan.md) includes Goodie and Spice testing libraries (`DDG::Test::Goodie` and `DDG::Test::Spice`, respectively.)
+The standard DuckPAN installation includes Goodie and Spice testing libraries (`DDG::Test::Goodie` and `DDG::Test::Spice`, respectively.)
 These libraries make it quick and easy to develop tests for your Instant Answer.

 ## Running Test Files